Automated accessibility testing of Android and iOS apps

 When using these tools, you need to write your own accessibility tests.
 For example, you can write a test case where you check whether an accessibility label has been set for an image.
 Or you can check whether the accessibility role ‘button’ has been applied to all buttons in your app.

-Free tools for automated accessibility testing
+Free tools for automated app accessibility testing

 Name | Description | Platform |